iyifr/iyifr/README.md

-### Hey :)
-I may or may not be a javascript prodigy.
-If I say I love this I'm lying.
-I do it for the money
+ I do it for the money :)

 # 📊 GitHub Stats: